-36 Intent is central to any notion of a 'project', of course, but is not always self-evident nor adequate to explaining the rationale of any project, let alone the actions taken (or not taken) to realise it and their relative success or failure.
+42 Intent is central to any notion of a 'project', of course, but is not always self-evident nor adequate to explaining the rationale of any project, let alone the actions taken (or not taken) to realise it and their relative success or failure.
 Friedmann (2005, 232) observed that 'The world wheat market that arose in the decades after 1870 was not really anyone's goal', although it helped meet the goals of different classes at the time.
 Treating the documents of organisations like the World Bank and WTO as self-evidently 'legible' statements of intent is also problematic.
-Matteo Rizzo (2009) distinguished between challenging the World Bank's World Development Report of 2008 on Agriculture for Development 'for what it says' and not challenging it 'when it contradicts itself' - 'the politically more fertile way of reading the [Report]... is to make sense of its numerous internal contradictions'.
-Ways of 'reading' the WTO as the cutting edge of global market liberalisation (as La Vía Campesina and other social movements do) tends to overlook its numerous internal contradictions, which have and accounts of virtuous 'alternatives' - supportive 'evidence' that includes the ever growing flood of 'agit-prop' from the websites of campaigning organisations.
-Analyses of trends in agriculture that point to different conclusions, or conclusions more problematic for the 'food regime project', are largely ignored.37
+Matteo Rizzo (2009) usefully distinguished between challenging the World Bank's World Development Report of 2008 on Agriculture for Development 'for what it says' and not challenging it 'when it contradicts itself' - 'the politically more fertile way of reading the [Report]... is to make sense of its numerous internal contradictions'.
+Ways of 'reading' the WTO as the cutting edge of global market liberalisation, as La Vía Campesina and other social movements do, tend to overlook its various contradictions, which have made it much less effective as a 'neoliberal' institution, as various commentators recognise.
+More (most?) generally here, in terms of methodology, is the danger of explaining everything that happens in capitalism as manifesting a 'capital logic', with any further assumption that such logic is pursued by capitals rationally and consistently both in their economic strategies and a fortiori politically.
+That is indeed the road of 'functionalist' explanation.
+Rather, much of what happens in capitalism is the unintended and unexpected effects of contradictory social relations - and effects which then exert their own determination, of course.